 Forging is a fundamental metal forming manufacturing process that shapes metal workpieces using localized compressive forces delivered through hammers, presses, or dies.
 This time-tested manufacturing technique is classified by operating temperature: hot forging (above recrystallization temperature), warm forging (below recrystallization), and cold forging (at room temperature).
 The forging process refines the metal's grain structure, eliminates porosity, and aligns the grain flow to follow the part's geometry, resulting in components with exceptional strength, toughness, and fatigue resistance.
 Forged parts are renowned for their reliability in critical applications where failure is not an option.

-Specify realistic dimensional limits using our steel forging tolerance guide (EN 10243-1 F-grade vs E-grade, M1/M2 material groups, S1–S4 shape complexity), then calculate exact tolerances for your part size and weight.
+Specify realistic dimensional limits using our steel forging tolerance guide (EN 10243-1 F-grade vs E-grade, M1/M2 material groups, S1–S4 shape complexity), our aluminum forging tolerance guide (GB/T 8545-2012 normal vs precision grade), then calculate steel forging tolerances for your part size and weight.